bitovi/r2wc-doc-site/src/content/docs/get-started/complete-example.md

 The Theme Provider will use the Dark Theme instead, and the Button Component wiill use the contained variant.

-Thus, using `reactToWebComponent` you can interact with React Components using Third Party Libraries with ease.
+Thus, using `r2wc` you can interact with React Components using Third Party Libraries with ease.